Workforce Capacity and Capability Building Service

 What are we doing?

-The Queensland Government has commissioned a new Workforce Capacity and Capability Building Service to support the domestic and family violence workforce across Queensland.
-The new stand-alone service has been established by the Healing Foundation, in partnership with Australia’s National Research Organisation for Women’s Safety (ANROWS).
+The Queensland Government established a Workforce Capacity and Capability Building Service to support the domestic and family violence, sexual violence and women’s health workforce across Queensland, known as WorkUP Queensland.
+WorkUP Queensland is being delivered by the Healing Foundation, in partnership with Australia’s National Research Organisation for Women’s Safety (ANROWS).

 This partnership combines domestic and family violence expertise and a strong connection to Aboriginal and Torres Strait Islander culture, that will address capacity and capability needs of the sector.
-The new service will work with the sector to strengthen their capability through the provision of professional development across a range of areas.
+WorkUP will work with the sector to strengthen their capability through the provision of professional development across a range of areas.

 The Queensland Government is providing $5.55 million (GST exclusive) over three years (2019-22) to support this service.